Does Insulin Load Matter? How to Calculate and Use It | InsulinGuru

 What counts as a high or low insulin load?

-There is no universally agreed-upon threshold for "high" versus "low" insulin load — research uses different food portions and measurement protocols.
-However, based on the insulin index framework used in our database, the following practical ranges provide useful guidance:
+There is no universally agreed-upon threshold for 'high' versus 'low' insulin load — research uses different food portions and measurement protocols.
+However, based on the insulin index framework used in our database, developed by the InsulinGuru team, the following practical ranges provide useful guidance:

 Meal insulin load — practical reference ranges